achul123/MujinaBaseV2/README.md

 - Child [InjectableJar/InjectableJar](InjectableJar/InjectableJar) is built, which causes the [annotation processor](InjectableJar/InjectableJar-processor) to be run :

-    For more informations about annotation processors see : [Processor javadoc](https://docs.oracle.com/en/java/javase/22/docs/api/java.compiler/javax/annotation/processing/Processor.html) and [javac annotation processing](https://docs.oracle.com/en/java/javase/22/docs/specs/man/javac.html#annotation-processing) \
+    For more information about annotation processors see : [Processor javadoc](https://docs.oracle.com/en/java/javase/22/docs/api/java.compiler/javax/annotation/processing/Processor.html) and [javac annotation processing](https://docs.oracle.com/en/java/javase/22/docs/specs/man/javac.html#annotation-processing) \
     The annotation processor will read the @EventHandler annotations and generate the class : io.github.lefraudeur.internal.patcher.Patcher, you can see the generated source file in `target/generated-sources`\
-    This class will regroup all required informations about the target classes and the transformations to apply, the annotation processor will also remap the names given to the @EventHandler annotations using [FabricMC mapping-io](https://github.com/FabricMC/mapping-io). \
+    This class will regroup all required information about the target classes and the transformations to apply, the annotation processor will also remap the names given to the @EventHandler annotations using [FabricMC mapping-io](https://github.com/FabricMC/mapping-io). \
-    It will use the properties `remapper.mappingFilePath`, `remapper.sourceNamespace`, `remapper.destinationNamespace` defined in [InjectableJar/pom.xml](InjectableJar/pom.xml), which can be overridden from the CLI,the `remapper.destinationNamespace` property is overridden in [build_vanilla.bat](build_vanilla.bat) : `mvn package -Dremapper.destinationNamespace=obfuscated`. \
+    It will use the properties `remapper.mappingFilePath`, `remapper.sourceNamespace`, `remapper.destinationNamespace` defined in [InjectableJar/pom.xml](InjectableJar/pom.xml), which can be overridden from the CLI.
+The `remapper.destinationNamespace` property is overridden in [build_vanilla.bat](build_vanilla.bat) : `mvn package -Dremapper.destinationNamespace=obfuscated`. \
     Example generated class source file (unreadable lol):
-    ```JAVA
+    ```java
     package io.github.lefraudeur.internal.patcher;
     import io.github.lefraudeur.internal.patcher.MethodModifier.MethodModifierInfo;